prasenjit/prasenjit.github.io/_posts/2017-01-04-salami-method.md

 > Like all good architectures, the Salami Method tries to cleanly separate concerns.
 > Nevertheless, it lacks the greasy, heart-attack-inducing goodness of a good salami.

 Be it creating DLLs, Android NDK/JNI, C++ on iOS or even GUI-based desktop apps, many samples, articles, tutorials and examples frequently mix platform specific code with core functionality.
-While this might serve to demonstrate spacific API usage and techniques, it often leads to spaghetti code.
+While this might serve to demonstrate specific API usage and techniques, it often leads to spaghetti code.
 The result is a refactoring and maintenance nightmare that is non-portable, untestable with ample nooks and crannies for bugs to hide in.
 To make things worse, module boundaries (e.g. DLL APIs), are dangerous places where error handling must be considered and addressed carefully as things like exceptions might not be able to percolate further causing program termination or undefined-behavior.